dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 The runtime error file **xxxxx.rterr** is an XML file that contains an entry for each possible  ErrorCode value that can occur in the program.
 For each ErrorCode the following information is provided:

 * ErrorCode - an integer value in decimal format.
-* HexErrorCode - the ErrorCode value in hex format.
-The ErrorCode value is derived from the program counter value where the error occurred.
-For some operations (notably floating point divide) small offsets are added to the PC to allow different errors to be distinguished - this may result in odd values for ErrorCode (unlike the PIC18 PC which is always even).
+* ErrorLocation - this is the ErrorCode value in hex format.
+The ErrorLocation value is derived from the program counter value where the error occurred.
+For some operations (notably floating point divide) small offsets are added to the PC to allow different errors to be distinguished - this may result in odd values for ErrorLocation (unlike the PIC18 PC which is always even).
 * ErrorMessage - the explanation for the run time error.
 For assert failures this is the assert message .
 * SourceFile - the name of the source file containing the line where the error occurred.
 * LineNo - the line number in the source file where the error occurred (line numbers start at 1).
 * Pos - the position on the line where the error occurred (first character is position 1).

 Normally the error location is found in the Concurrent Pascal source using the SourceFile and LineNo values for the reported ErrorCode.
 In some cases you may also want to consult the assembly listing produced when the assembly source file is assembled by MPASM (this has to be done as an extra step - the Concurrent Pascal Compiler does not run MPASM as part of the compilation process).
-This listing shows program locations in hex and the error location can be found using the Addr value.
+This listing shows program locations in hex and the error location can be found using the ErrorLocation value.

 ## Linker Script File